TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

     <img src="images/4_ada_s2_progress.png" width="100%" height="100%" />

-6. Once the firmware has been transferred, press the reset button.
+6. Once the firmware has been transferred, press the *reset* button on your microcontroller board to make sure it boots from the newly uploaded *firmware*.

 ## What's Next
-If you used the default provisioning firmware downloaded from *esphome.io*, the device does not yet know how to connect to your *WiFi*.
+If you used the default provisioning firmware that you downloaded from *esphome.io*, the device does not yet know how to connect to your *WiFi*.
+You need to tell the device the *WiFi SSID* and *WiFi password* before it can go online and be discovered by *ESPHome*.

-> [!TIP]
-> You may not want to immediately configure *WiFi* (as described below).
-If you just provisioned a bunch of microcontrollers but have no immediate use for them, just place them in a drawer.
-Once you are ready to use one of them, go ahead and configure *WiFi*.

 Part of the default *ESPHome* provisioning firmware is *improv_serial* (*improv* via *BLE* is not available with the *ESP32 S2* as it does not support *bluetooth*).

-This is how you set (or change) *WiFi access*:
+*Improv_serial* allows you to connect the device via *USB cable* and [ESPHome Web Tool](https://web.esphome.io/), then configure its *WiFi* in your browser.

+> [!NOTE]
+> The [default provisioning process](https://done.land/tools/software/esphome/provisionnewmicrocontroller) using [ESPHome Web Tool][ESPHome Web Tool](https://web.esphome.io/) *failed* for your particular microcontroller (which is why you are *on this page*).
+Fortunately, *Improv* uses the default *USB Port* and *not* the secondary USB Port that becomes active in *firmware upload mode*.
+So the *ESPHome Web Tool* works just fine - even with problematic boards like *ESP32 S2 Mini* - once a microcontroller is running *ESPHome firmware*.

+You can configure *WiFi* now (and complete the *provisioning process*), or do it later at any time.
+It just needs to be done *before* you can *see* and *adopt* the microcontroller into *ESPHome*.

 1. Connect the microcontroller via *USB cable* to your computer. **Do not** enable *firmware update mode*.
 If in doubt, press the *reset* button once.